akka/alpakka/docs/src/main/paradox/mqtt-streaming.md

 @@@

+@@@ note { title="Paho Differences" }

+Alpakka contains @ref[another MQTT connector](mqtt.md) which is based on the Eclipse Paho client.
+Unlike the Paho version, this library has no dependencies other than those of Akka Streams i.e. it is entirely reactive.
+As such, there should be a significant performance advantage given its pure-Akka foundations, particularly in terms of memory usage given its diligent use of threads.

+This library also differs in that it separates out the concern of how MQTT is connected.
+Unlike Paho, where TCP is assumed, this library can join in any flow.
+The end result is that by using this library, Unix Domain Sockets, TCP, UDP or anything else can be used to transport MQTT.

+@@@

 The Alpakka MQTT connector provides an Akka Stream flow to connect to MQTT brokers.
 In addition, a flow is provided so that you can implement your own MQTT server in the case where you do not wish to use a broker--MQTT is a fine protocol for directed client/server interactions, as well as having an intermediary broker.

-The library has no dependencies other than those of Akka Streams i.e. it is entirely reactive.
-As such, there should be a significant performance advantage given its pure-Akka foundations.

 ### Reported issues